Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

-2. PhD Studentship in Printable Gas Sensors
+2. PhD Opportunity in Printable Gas Sensors

 In this exciting project, we aim to advance gas sensor technology, harnessing the power of printable semiconductors to design self-powered gas sensors for sustainability-driven applications.